openeuler-mirror/rust_shyper/README.md

 ## Introduction

 **Rust-Shyper** is an embedded type-1 hypervisor built with Rust, which has both high performance and high reliability.
 Designed for embedded platform, Rust-Shyper provides a small TCB and ensures isolation between different VMs.
-Furthermore, it can offer differentiated services for VMs such that the real-time performance of critical VMs are guaranteed.
+Furthermore, it can offer differentiated services for VMs such that the real-time performance of critical VMs is guaranteed.
 We have proposed low overhead VM migration and hypervisor live-update mechanisms to enable Rust-Shyper to tolerate hardware faults at runtime and dynamically fix hypervisor bugs.

 Rust-Shyper was developed by the OS research team of the School of Computer Science and Engineering(SCSE), Beihang University(BUAA) with a funding of Huawei Technologies Co.,Ltd.